nrademacher/next-starter-lite/README.md

 # Next Starter Lite

-A light-weight Next.js boilerplate template with TailwindCSS, ideal for quick prototyping.
+A light-weight Next.js boilerplate template with TypeScript and TailwindCSS.